20159 - SEMINARI PER LO SVILUPPO DI ABILITA' COMPORTAMENTALI / BEHAVIOURAL SKILLS SEMINARS

 Class group/s taught in English

-- Identify the elements of effective presentations.
+- Understand the main drivers of effective collaboration.

 - Face-to-face lectures